allenai/ai2thor/README.md

 AI2-THOR (The House Of inteRactions) is a photo-realistic interactable framework for AI agents.

 ## News
+* (3/2019) Introducing the Full Physics Upgrade of AI2-THOR!
+The release of version 1.0 includes a full rework of all Sim Objects to have full physics functionality.
+All Scenes have been upgraded to allow reworked Sim Objects to be picked up, placed, or even dropped onto any physical surface in a scene in a more realistically modeled way than ever before.
+Please see the [full release notes here](doc/static/ReleaseNotes/ReleaseNotes_1.0.md) to view the new range of interactions and improvements.
 * (4/2018) We have released version 0.0.25 of AI2-THOR.
 The main changes include: upgrade to Unity 2017, performance optimization to improve frame rate, and various bug fixes.
 We have also added some physics functionalities.
 Please contact us for instructions.
 * (1/2018) If you need a docker version, please contact us so we provide you with the instructions.
 Our docker version is in beta mode.